-Receive exit packet.
-Complete and return to the Program Directors within 2 weeks of receipt.
+Receive Exit Packet.
+Complete and return to the Program Directors by date indicated in the email.
 Follow directions carefully so as not to delay receiving the verification statement.

 Program Directors will review all material submitted for accuracy.

 A degree must be granted before a verification statement can be issued.